appscode-cloud/docs/docs/platform/guides/cluster-management/cluster-workload.md

 ### Backup Tab

-For KubeStash-managed resources, the **Backup** tab shows Recent Backups, Recent Restores, Backup Configuration, and the connected Repository.
-A **Backup (Legacy)** tab is also available alongside it for the older Stash-based backups.
+If the workload was created by a backup process, a **Backup** tab shows Recent Backups, Recent Restores, Backup Configuration, and the connected Repository.

 ![Resource detail page Backup tab showing recent backups, restores, and backup configuration](images/cluster-workload/resource-detail-backup.png)